tansengming/stripe-subscribe/README.md

 This is a Rails Engine that makes it easy to work with Stripe Subscriptions.
 It provides,

-- views and controllers for showing users subscription plans
+- views and controllers for showing Stripe plans
 - integrated with views and controllers for payments
 - methods on any Devise resource to fetch it's Stripe subscriptions